stacks-network/docs/src/pages/stacks-blockchain/overview.md

 [@page-reference | grid-small]
 | /stacks-blockchain/managing-accounts, /stacks-blockchain/sending-tokens, /stacks-blockchain/running-testnet-node

-## Capabilities
+## Features

 ### Clarity Smart Contracts

-A [Smart Contract](https://academy.binance.com/glossary/smart-contract) is code running on the Stacks Blockchain that executes autonomously.
+A [Smart Contract](https://academy.binance.com/glossary/smart-contract) is simply a program that runs on a blockchain.

-Smart contracts on the Stacks 2.0 blockchain are written in a new language called Clarity.
-This language gives developers a safe way to build complex smart contracts.
-It's main features are:
+Smart contracts on the Stacks 2.0 blockchain are written in a new programming language called **Clarity**.
+Clarity is distinct from other languages designed for writing smart contracts in a few ways:

-- **Predictability**: The Clarity language uses precise and unambiguous syntax that allows developers to predict exactly how their contracts will be executed
+- **Predictability**: The Clarity language uses precise and unambiguous syntax that allows developers to predict exactly how their contracts will be executed.
-- **Security**: The Clarity language allows users to supply their own conditions for transactions that ensure that a contract may never unexpectedly transfer a token owned by a user
+- **Security**: The Clarity language allows users to supply their own conditions for transactions that ensure that a contract may never unexpectedly transfer a token owned by a user.
-- **No compiling**: Contracts written in Clarity are broadcasted on the blockchain exactly as they are written by developers.
-This ensures that the code developers wrote, analyzed, and tested, is exactly what gets executed
+- **No compiler**: Contracts written in Clarity are broadcasted on the blockchain exactly as they are written by developers.
+This ensures that the code developers wrote, analyzed, and tested, is exactly what gets executed.

 -> The [Clarity open-source project](https://clarity-lang.org/) is supported by Blockstack and Algorand.